-Dr. Leslie Jaffe is director of Health Services and college physician at Smith College.
-In addition to providing care to the students, he also teaches two courses at Smith: one looking broadly at women's health and the other focusing on women in India, including Tibetan women living there in exile.
+Leslie Jaffe is the director of Health Services and the college physician at Smith.
+In addition to providing care to students, he also teaches two courses: one looks broadly at women's health and the other focuses on women in India, including Tibetan women living there in exile.
 The latter is a small seminar of five students who travel to India with Jaffe for a month to learn experientially what they have already studied.
 Previously, Jaffe served as director of the Adolescent Health Center of Mount Sinai Hospital in New York, the largest clinic for teens in the country.
 He is a board-certified pediatrician and did his fellowship training in adolescent medicine at Mount Sinai.
 Continuing his work and interest with adolescents, Jaffe has taught in the Smith Summer Science and Engineering program for many years.

 Mohini (Mona) Kulp has bachelor's degrees in biochemistry and mathematics from Mount Holyoke College.
 Her doctorate is in biophysics from the University of California, San Francisco.
 She has worked at Smith in the Center for Proteomics and currently teaches in the chemistry department.
 Her teaching and research interests have focused on the use of analytical chemistry to answer questions that are of interest to biologists.
 For the precollege program, Kulp teaches The Chemistry of Herbal Medicine: A Complex Molecular Story.
 SSEP students who take the course look at some examples of historical and modern practices in the use of herbal medicine.
 In this laboratory-based course, students study the molecular makeup of these complex plant samples and understand the process by which active ingredients are isolated.
 Students learn to communicate effectively as scientists through science writing assignments and oral presentations.